OmniCloudOrg/OmniCloud-Full/README.md

 omni push
 ```

 That's it!
-Omniforge automatically detects your project type and deploys it to your configured provider, if there is no configuration Omni will select everything automatically.
+OmniCloud automatically detects your project type and deploys it to your configured provider, if there is no configuration Omni will select everything automatically.

 ## 📚 Core Concepts

 ### Cloud Provider Interfaces (CPIs)

-CPIs are JSON files that define how Omniforge interacts with infrastructure providers.
+CPIs are JSON files that define how OmniCloud interacts with infrastructure providers.
 They specify commands, parameters, and output parsing rules.

 Example VirtualBox CPI:
 ```json